While it may not be an overwhelming amount‚ it may end up being the straw that broke the camel’s back — increasing bank fees.

 While bank fees increase‚ what banks pay out to customers is dropping.
 Interest checking is less attractive as rates have fallen in recent years.
 Yields are down to 0.08 percent‚ while fees rose from $13.05 to $14.05.
 It’s almost pointless.

 So‚ while free checking going away is an inconvenience‚ when you add up all the hidden fees you discover that banking is more expensive than ever.
 Of course this can cause a lot of trouble for someone just trying to get by.
-Bankruptcy in Los Angeles can ease the frustration by clearing away debt and giving you back the freedom you once had.
+Bankruptcy in Woodland Hills can ease the frustration by clearing away debt and giving you back the freedom you once had.